Spanish and Portuguese Jews: In the Netherlands

 At first the Dutch conversos had little knowledge of Judaism and had to recruit rabbis and hazzanim from Italy, and occasionally Morocco and Salonica, to teach them.
 Later on Amsterdam became a centre of religious learning: a religious college Ets Haim was established, with a copious Jewish and general library.
 This library still exists.
 The transactions of the college, mainly in the form of responsa, were published in a periodical, Peri Ets Haim (see links below).
 There were formerly several Portuguese synagogues in other cities such as The Hague.
 Since the German occupation of the Netherlands in the Second World War and the mass killing of Jews by the Nazi regime, the Amsterdam synagogue is the only remaining synagogue of the Portuguese rite in the Netherlands: it serves a membership of about 600.
 On the other hand, the synagogue at the Hague survived the war undamaged; it is now the Liberal Synagogue and no longer belongs to the "Portuguese" community.

 The position of Jews in the Spanish Netherlands (modern Belgium) was rather different.
 Considerable numbers of conversos lived there, in particular in Antwerp.
-The Inquisition was not allowed to operate.
+The Inquisition was not allowed to operate, though there were sometimes prosecutions for heresy in the local courts.
 Nevertheless, their practice of Judaism remained under cover and unofficial, as acts of Judaizing in Belgium could expose one to proceedings elsewhere in the Spanish possessions.
 Sporadic persecutions alternated with periods of unofficial toleration.
 The position improved somewhat in 1714, with the cession of the southern Netherlands to Austria, but no community was officially formed until the 19th century.
 There is a Portuguese synagogue in Antwerp; its members, like those of the Sephardic rite synagogues of Brussels, are now predominantly of North African origin, and few if any pre-War families or traditions remain.